Nnadozie Foundation provides solutions to the greatest challenges faced by women and girls in

-Poverty continues to plague Africa’s most populous Nation, Nigeria.
+Poverty continues to plague Africa’s most populous nation, Nigeria.
 Women are most affected by poverty, consequently leading to poor living conditions, health and nutrition especially in the rural areas.

-We believe Women are key to breaking the vicious cycle of poverty in Nigeria.
+We believe women are key to breaking the vicious cycle of poverty in Nigeria.
 When women prosper everyone around them benefits, and the community at large is positively impacted.
 Nnadozie foundation alleviates poverty through her highly effective capacity building and empowerment program(CBE) for women and girls.

 Here Is How We Do It: